oppia/oppia-web-developer-docs/Google-Summer-of-Code-2017.md

 ## Getting started

-If you're specifically interested in applying to work with Oppia for GSoC, we recommend you follow this steps:
+If you're specifically interested in applying to work with Oppia for GSoC, we recommend following this steps:

 1. Sign up to the [oppia-gsoc-announce@](https://groups.google.com/forum/#!forum/oppia-gsoc-announce) mailing list in order to receive important notifications about Oppia's participation in GSoC.

-1. If you're not very familiar with what Oppia is all about (or wish to familiarize yourself with concepts like explorations and interactions), take a look at our [user documentation](http://oppia.github.io/#/) will be very helpful for you.
+1. If you're not very familiar with what Oppia is all about (or wish to familiarize yourself with concepts like explorations and interactions), take a look at our [user documentation](http://oppia.github.io/#/).
 We'd also recommend having a go at playing/creating lessons on [Oppia.org](https://www.oppia.org), which hosts an instance of Oppia.

-1. Read the [contributors' guide](https://github.com/oppia/oppia/wiki/Contributing-code-to-Oppia#setting-things-up), set up a development instance, and work on a [starter project](https://github.com/oppia/oppia/issues?q=is%3Aopen+is%3Aissue+label%3A%22starter+project%22) to get more familiar with the Oppia codebase and the contribution process.
-This will also help us get an idea of what it's like to work with you, and how independent you are. (**Note:** if you can't find a suitable starter project, you can also pick an issue labeled "TODO: needs instructions" -- these issues generally require a bit more investigation, but some of them aren't too hard.)
-You might also find it useful to take at the [overview of Oppia's codebase](https://github.com/oppia/oppia/wiki/Overview-of-the-Oppia-codebase) as a reference, as well as the [coding style guide](https://github.com/oppia/oppia/wiki/Coding-style-guide).
+1. Read and follow the instructions in the [contributors' guide](https://github.com/oppia/oppia/wiki/Contributing-code-to-Oppia#setting-things-up), including signing the CLA and setting up a local development instance.
+Also, please read the [overview of Oppia's codebase](https://github.com/oppia/oppia/wiki/Overview-of-the-Oppia-codebase) and the [coding style guide](https://github.com/oppia/oppia/wiki/Coding-style-guide).

-1. Take a look at one of the project ideas below, and select one or more projects that you're most interested in.
+1. Work on one or more [starter issues](https://github.com/oppia/oppia/issues?q=is%3Aopen+label%3A%22TODO%3A+code%22+milestone%3A%22Recommended+projects%22) in order to become familiar with the contribution process.
+This will also help us get an idea of what it's like to work with you -- e.g. how independent/resourceful/responsive/etc. you are.

-1. Write your project proposal!
-If you have any questions about your project, feel free to ask on [Gitter chat](https://gitter.im/oppia/oppia-chat), or email the [mentors' mailing list](mailto:oppia-gsoc-mentors-17@googlegroups.com).
-Please be specific when asking questions; this makes it easier for us to help you.
+1. Select one or more GSoC projects that you're most interested in from the list below (or propose your own), and write your project proposal!
+If you have any questions about a project, feel free to ask on [Gitter](https://gitter.im/oppia/oppia-chat) or email the [mentors' mailing list](mailto:oppia-gsoc-mentors-17@googlegroups.com).
+Please be specific when asking questions, since this makes it easier for us to help you.

 ## FAQs